Pompeo denounces ‘harassment’ after Democrats subpoena White House

 “He has indicted himself by his own statements,” Biden added, one day after Trump openly called for both Beijing and Kiev to investigate the Democrat for corruption.

-The release last week of the complaint and a summary of Trump’s July 25 call with Zelensky, in which he asked for a “favour” and referred to investigating Biden, ignited the Democrats’ impeachment inquiry.
+The release last week of the complaint and a summary of Trump´s July 25 call with Zelensky, in which he asked for a “favor” and referred to investigating Biden, ignited the Democrats´ impeachment inquiry.

 As Democrats raised their attacks on Trump, many Republicans remained quietly supportive of the president.